NICMx/Jool/doc/usr/en/dns64.md

 ![Fig.1 - Setup](../images/tut4-setup.svg)

-Though Jool and the DNS64 are portrayed as separate nodes, there's nothing preventing you from joining them in a single machine (unless Jool's pool4 is monopolizing all of its node's IPv4 transport addresses, of course).
+Though Jool and the DNS64 are portrayed as separate nodes, there's nothing (aside from [port collision](pool4.html)) preventing you from joining them in a single machine.

 ## Configuration